RBartho/Aesthetics-Toolbox/README.md

 # Aesthetics Toolbox

+### (This is still a beta version and should be used with caution.
+Bugfixes have not been completed.
+No warranties.)

-This project contains Python scripts to run a streamlit application "SIP machine" in your browser.
-This application can compute a number of commonly studied SIPs (statistical image properties) for aesthetic research.
+This project contains Python scripts to run a streamlit application "Aesthetics Toolbox" in your browser.
+This application can compute a number of commonly studied QIPs (quantitative image properties) for aesthetic research.

+# Cloud version with limited resources (but no installation)

+You can test the Toolbox without installation on the streamlit community cloud: https://aesthetics-toolbox.streamlit.app/

 # Installation instructions

-Download all the files from this GitHub repository to your computer.
+For local installation download all the files from this GitHub repository to your computer.
 (Download the ZIP file under the green "Code" button.)
 Then follow the installation instructions for your operating system:

 [Linux Installation](docs/InstallationInstructions_Linux.md) \
 [MacOS Installation](docs/InstallationInstructions_MacOS.md)  \